BrettAF/ArrAnt-Team-Repo/Documentation/Array Cost Example.md

 ## Inputs
 * `quantity`: [2, 3] (quantity of each antenna style)
-  * Style 1: 2 antennae within the arrays
+  * Style 1: 2 antenna within the arrays
-  * Style 2: 3 antennae within the arrays
+  * Style 2: 3 antenna within the arrays
 * `diameters`: [30, 40] (diameters of each antenna style in m)
-  * Style 1: The antennae for style 1 both have diameters of 30 meters
+  * Style 1: The antenna for style 1 both have diameters of 30 meters
-  * Style 2: The antennae for style 2 all have diameters of 40 meters
+  * Style 2: The antenna for style 2 all have diameters of 40 meters
 * `powers`: [1000, 9000] (transmitter power in watts of each antenna style)
-  * Style 1: The antennae for style 1 both have a transmitter power of 1000 Watts
+  * Style 1: The antenna for style 1 both have a transmitter power of 1000 Watts
-  * Style 2: The antennae for style 2 all have a transmitter power of 9000 Watts
+  * Style 2: The antenna for style 2 all have a transmitter power of 9000 Watts
     * If you look at the transmitter vector you will see Style 2 are receiving antennae and have no transmitters.
 This value input here will help demonstrate how the function accounts for the separation of transmitting and receiving antenna.
-* `receivers`: [0, 1] (boolean vector, 0 for transmitter, 1 for receiver)
+* `receivers`: [0, 1] (Boolean vector, 0 for transmitter, 1 for receiver)
-  * Style 1: The antennae for style 1 are not receiver antenna and have no receivers
+  * Style 1: The antenna for style 1 are not receiver antenna and have no receivers
-  * Style 2: The antennae for style 2 are receiver antenna and have receivers
+  * Style 2: The antenna for style 2 are receiver antenna and have receivers
-* `transmitters`: [1, 0] (boolean vector, 1 for transmitter, 0 for receiver)
+* `transmitters`: [1, 0] (Boolean vector, 1 for transmitter, 0 for receiver)
-  * Style 1: The antennae for style 1 are transmitter antenna and have transmitters
+  * Style 1: The antenna for style 1 are transmitter antenna and have transmitters
-  * Style 2: The antennae for style 2 are not transmitter antenna and do not have transmitters
+  * Style 2: The antenna for style 2 are not transmitter antenna and do not have transmitters
 * `year_built`: 2027
   * the year in which the antenna array will begin construction is 2027